MattisLind/alfaskop_emu/Utils/AlfaskopCommander/README.md

 ![Board and STM32](https://i.imgur.com/aPNMMkrl.jpg?1)

-Connecting the realterm client to the serial port give a simple command line interface where operations liker Reset and send a poll can be performed.
+Connecting the realterm client to the serial port give a simple command line interface where operations like Reset and send a poll can be performed.
 Since the bus will listen to its own transmission it will see the loopback of the poll message sent.

 ![Realterm view](https://raw.githubusercontent.com/MattisLind/alfaskop_emu/master/Utils/AlfaskopCommander/AlfaskopCommander.png)

 The resulting waveform.
-There are significant amount of leading transistion which is to make the receiver synchronize to the signal sent.
+There are significant amount of leading transitions which are to make the receiver synchronize to the signal sent.

 ![Scope output](https://i.imgur.com/hYTeKTEl.jpg?1)